 Natural Recovery Methods for Appendicitis

-Laparoscopic surgery requires a patient to limit activity for three to five days.
-(3) An open appendectomy requires a patient to limit activity for 10-14 days.
-However, there are several natural ways you can help boost your recovery after appendicitis.1.
-Follow Your Surgeon's Recommendations
+3) An open appendectomy requires a patient to limit activity for 10-14 days.
+However, there are several natural ways you can help boost your recovery after appendicitis.

 Your surgeon's recommendations are best for your own health and safety.
 Be sure to take the time needed to heal.
 Move slowly and avoid carrying or picking up heavy objects.
 Resting will help your incision site stay clean and dry.
-If your doctor has prescribed you antibiotics or any other medications, be sure to check with them before stopping taking those medications as they'll know your specific needs.2.
-Try Aromatherapy

 3. Take Bromelain

-According to a study conducted at the University of Texas Advanced Wound Healing and Tissue Regeneration Laboratory, bromelain can speed healing.
-(5) The study found that a supplement containing Vitamin C, grape seed extract, rutin and bromelain supported faster healing and reduced redness and swelling in participants.
-Take 1,000 milligrams of bromelain three times a day.4.
-Consume Vitamin C
+5) The study found that a supplement containing Vitamin C, grape seed extract, rutin and bromelain supported faster healing and reduced redness and swelling in participants.
+Take 1,000 milligrams of bromelain three times a day.

 5. Apply Coconut Oil